inp2/sherlock/README.md

 ![The Digital Forensic Investigative Process](http://4.bp.blogspot.com/_Jgk3LbZWY8I/TL4_gGa186I/AAAAAAAAAIU/P4V8Y9lbZFo/s1600/nist+process.jpg "The Digital Forensic Investigative Process")

 The analysis phase of the digital forensic process is very complex.
+This phase grows more complicated as the size and ubiquity of digital devices increase.
+There are many tools aimed at assisting the investigaor in the analysis problem;
+however, they do not address growing challenges.
 Sherlock is an open-source forensic tookit for analyzing the relationships among digital evidence.
 Sherlock enables investigators to identify, correlate and reason about evidence.